-Recursive functions are common in computer science because they allow programmers to write efficient programs using a minimal amount of code.
+Recursive functions allow programmers to write efficient programs using a minimal amount of code.
 The downside is that they can cause infinite loops and other unexpected results if not written properly.
 For example, in the example above, the function is terminated if the number is 0 or less or greater than 9.
-If proper cases are not included in the function to stop the execution, the recursion will repeat forever, causing the program to crash, or worse yet, hang the entire computer system.
+If proper cases are not included in a recursive function to stop the execution, it will repeat forever, causing the program to crash or become unresponsive.